How to host the perfect garden party

 Garden party games, food, and decoration ideas

-This summer we’re celebrating more than just the sun.
+This spring and summer we’re celebrating more than just the sun.
 We’re celebrating a fresh start, a new era, and every moment spent with the ones we love.
 Whether it’s a banquet fit for royalty, or a festival themed fete – it’s time to let your hair down.

 If you’re looking for some help prepping your outdoor space, find out how to get your garden party-ready with this guide.
 It’s packed full of advice, including cleaning your furniture, mowing your lawn, and giving your fence a fresh coat of paint.
 Need some help choosing outdoor accessories for your garden party?
 Check out our 7 must-haves for completing your garden party aesthetic.